-The bill amends the Arkansas Soil Nutrient Application and Poultry Litter Utilization Act to clarify and enhance the regulations surrounding nutrient management and poultry litter management plans.
-Key amendments include the stipulation that designated nutrient applications within nutrient surplus areas must adhere to specific time, place, and manner restrictions as determined by the commission, which will be included in the nutrient management and poultry litter management plans.
-Additionally, the bill establishes that an approved nutrient management plan serves as a permit for nutrient application and protects the plan holder from civil or criminal liability related to the application of nutrients, provided it is consistent with the approved plan.
+The bill amends the Arkansas Soil Nutrient Application and Poultry Litter Utilization Act to enhance the management and application of nutrients and poultry litter in designated nutrient surplus areas.
+Key changes include the establishment of time, place, and manner restrictions for nutrient application as determined by the commission, which will be included in the nutrient management and poultry litter management plans.
+Additionally, the bill clarifies that an approved nutrient management plan serves as a permit for nutrient application and protects the plan holder from civil or criminal liability related to the application of nutrients.

 Statutes affected: